Invoicing

 • • Customer walkthrough and sign-off on phase

 Avoid triggers that are ambiguous or customer-subjective ("when the customer is happy with the phase").
 Tie payments to objective, verifiable events.
+The more specific the trigger, the less room for dispute when the invoice is sent.

 How to Handle Disputes on Progress Invoices